Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The conditional expression `i > j ? i : j` in the first assignment to `k` returns the value of either `i` or `j`, depending on which one is larger.
 Since `i` has the value 1 and `j` has the value 2, the `i > j` comparison fails, and the value of the conditional is 2, which is assigned to `k`.
 In the second assignment to `k`, the `i >= 0` comparison succeeds; the conditional expression (`i >= 0 ? i : 0`) has the value 1, which is then added to `j` to produce 3.
 The parentheses are necessary, by the way; the precedence of the conditional operator is less than that of the other operators we've discussed so far, with the exception of the assignment operators.

-Conditional expressions tend to make programs shorter but harder to understand, so it’s probably best to avoid them.
-There are, however, a few places in which they’re tempting; one is the return statement.
+Conditional expressions tend to make programs shorter but harder to understand, so it's probably best to avoid them.
+There are, however, a few places in which they're tempting; one is the return statement.
 Instead of writing

 ```C
 if(i > j)